gilfreund/aws-tools/README.md

 }
 ```
 ## Configuration
-* Tag your instances with the tags used to identify them as ssh accesiable.e.g.
+* Tag your instances with the tags used to identify them as ssh accessible. e.g.
 ```shell
 TAG_KEY=access
 TAG_VALUE=ssh
 ```
 * Set the following variables will be used by ssh.
-Note that you need the paramater and value, and not just the vaule.
+Note that you need the parameter and value, and not just the value.
 ```shell
 SSH_KEY="" # point to the ssh identity file [-i identity_file] SSH_FORWARD="" # Set port forwarding -X -L [bind_address:]port:host:hostport or -X -f -L [bind_address:]port:host:hostport